clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 > Unlike Jython, JPype does not achieve this by re-implementing Python, but instead by interfacing both virtual machines at the native level.
 This shared memory based approach achieves good computing performance, while providing the access to the entirety of CPython and Java libraries. https://jpype.readthedocs.io/en/latest/

 Pyhidra leverages CPython to interface with Java at the native level.
 No bridges or translation.
 It does this with [Jpype](https://jpype.readthedocs.io/en/latest/).
 Full disclosure, this is my favorite Ghidra Python implementation so far.
 The Pyhidra library is clean and straightforward.
 The library installs a plugin to provide a Python 3 interpreter for Ghidra (so that it can be run in the GUI), or you can run your script with Python 3 (via JPype), **without the need to modify Ghidra**.
-The reason being is that JPype will start a JVM for you, load up Ghidra Java classes in it's entirety, and provide you access to all the Ghidra Java classes from Python.
+The reason being is that JPype will start a JVM for you, load up Ghidra Java classes in its entirety, and provide you access to all the Ghidra Java classes from Python.

-Taking a look inside Pyhidra we can see how it starts a JVM for it's [launcher.py](https://github.com/dod-cyber-crime-center/pyhidra/blob/a49a6fb21f3bc75ef0c05505676998f08c9a47e3/pyhidra/launcher.py#L155):
+Taking a look inside Pyhidra we can see how it starts a JVM for its [launcher.py](https://github.com/dod-cyber-crime-center/pyhidra/blob/a49a6fb21f3bc75ef0c05505676998f08c9a47e3/pyhidra/launcher.py#L155):

 ```python
   def start(self):